esnet/esnet-arcdiagram-panel/README.md

 **Arc opacity:** Slider from 0.1 to 1 to adjust opacity of the links <br>
 **Node radius:** Slider from 5 to 15 to adjust radius of the nodes (if node radius not from source)<br>

 **Link color:** Dropdown to pick the preferred coloring.
-"Single" allows to use the color picker for the preferred color.
+"Default" allows to use the color picker for the preferred color.
 "By field" opens another dropdown that gives the option to pick a group by which the color should be based on

 ### Data
 **Scaling:** Appears when arc thickness / node radius is set to "from source".
 Gives the option to select linear or logarithmic scaling<br>